- Background ---

 VoIP lines, on the other hand, are location independent and are not even related to any physical cellular towers.
 A VoIP account is accessible to users anywhere in the U.S. or the world.
 To make things even more complex, with VoIP service it is possible to use caller IDs with area codes different to the one the user is actually located at.
 The application of VoIP for business uses, such as a Multi-line Telephone System(PBX), created even more challenges because they establish a company-wide phone network that is separate from the PSTN and can, in some cases, span several buildings and locations.

 These factors made it very complicated to route 911 calls to the correct PSAP in the early days of VoIP.
 It wasn’t uncommon for providers to simply notify customers that they can’t provide support for 911 calls.

 Since then, providers have worked to develop technologies to facilitate 911 calls over VoIP networks and regulations have been put in place to ensure emergency services are reachable by VoIP users.
 The regulations address interconnected VoIP systems - those that connect to and are able to make calls to the regular phone network using the PSTN.
 VoIP systems that do not connect to the PSTN (such as online gaming networks) are not required to support 911 calling.

-The location of a VoIP user can now be determined with relative good accuracy using a combination of network topology (similar to how online maps find a location), tracking technology, and other location determination techniques.
-Further developments even addressed multi-line Telephone Systems with organization wide 911 location mapping that includes data about a building, floor, office, and even a particular workstation.
+The location of a VoIP user can now be determined with relatively good accuracy using a combination of network topology (similar to how online maps find a location), tracking technology, and other location determination techniques.
+Further developments even addressed multi-line Telephone Systems with organization-wide 911 location mapping that includes data about a building, floor, office, and even a particular workstation.

 E911 Registration Requirements With Telebroad